binary-glitch00103011/ai-dispatcher/README.md

 • Potential edge cases in Linux environment variable handling (`$HOME`).

 The Philosophy
-Built on the principle of Survival of the Fittest, this dispatcher is stripped of all modern bloat.
-It uses zero external libraries, relies on old-school C-style system calls, and is hardened against shell injection using `execvp()`.
+Built on the philosophy of treating AI has collaborative peers, & the principal of creating a simple command line that is stripped of typical modern bloat.
+It uses zero external libraries, relies on old-school C-style system calls, and will be hardened against shell injection using `execvp()`.

 Features
-• Provider Roster: Manage your AI "team" via a simple text file (`~/.config/ai.conf`).
+• Provider Roster: Expand your AI team via a simple text file. (`~/.config/ai.conf`).

-• Lean Build: Tiny memory footprint, perfect for older hardware or minimal distros like BackBox.
+• Lean Build: Tiny memory footprint, perfect for older hardware or minimal distros and termal distros.

 • Security First: Bypasses the shell to prevent injection attacks.